roundcube/roundcubemail-helpdocs/en_US/addressbook/editing.rst

 Create a New Contact
 --------------------

-A new contact can be added to the currently selected address directly by clicking the *Create new contact (+)* button in the footer of the :ref:`addressbook-contacts-list`.
+A new contact can be added to the currently selected address directly by clicking the *Create new contact* button (+) in the footer of the :ref:`addressbook-contacts-list`.
 The form to add names and properties is the same as for editing.
 Finally create the new contact by clicking the *Save* button below the form.